Paul Speckmann: Biography

 Speckmann formed his first band, Warcry, in 1982.
 He recorded the demo Trilogy of Terror with them in 1983, before starting the death metal band Master.
 This project was quickly put on hold, however, and Speckmann launched Death Strike, with whom he recorded the Fuckin' Death demo in 1985.
 This was later re-released on Nuclear Blast as a full album with additional tracks, in 1991.
 In 1985, Master got back together and released 85 Demo.
 In 1990, they issued a split EP with Abomination, a band with which Speckmann recorded a self-titled album the same year and Tragedy Strikes two years later.

 Between 1990 and 1999, Speckmann released four studio albums and several demos with Master, another album and an EP with Abomination, one-off recordings each with the groups Walpurgisnacht, Solutions, and Martyr, and finally, a self-titled album with his own Speckmann Project.

 In 1999, he was invited to join the Czech death metal band Krabathor, with whom Master had previously toured.
-He recorded the albums Unfortunately Dead (2000) and Dissuade Truth (2003) with them, while also publishing new material with Master, whose latest release, the EP Widower, came out in 2019.
+He recorded the albums Unfortunately Dead (2000) and Dissuade Truth (2003) with them, while also publishing new material with Master, whose latest release, the EP 40 Years and Killing, came out in 2025.